Girls! Girls! Girls! Rabbis! Rabbis! Rabbis!

 But her family ties also brought baggage, Cooper said.
 “Feminists don’t like it.
 People would treat you a certain way once it came up.” she said.
 “At the private Jewish school we attended, a teacher made comments about Zanzibar in front of the whole class because my sister was there.
 Every time I had a relationship with a guy, even a friendship, everything was normal until Zanzibar came up.”

 Cooper herself worked at Zanzibar as a waitress - “I made great money, and it was fun.
 But you can’t be waitress in a strip club your whole life.”
-She’s now a musician and producer.

 Some of her panache might come from her grandfather, a canny showman who spent $300,000 on a Zanzibar facelift in 2001, covering the front of his building with tiles glazed in 10-karat gold, and an “expanse of neon that flashes day and night,” the Toronto Star wrote at the time.